tasdikrahman/tasdikrahman.me/_drafts/2020-11-21-things-to-consider-before-choosing-one-big-cluster-or-multiple-smaller-kubernetes-clusters.md

 There are a few tools out there which help you in doing so, like [krane](https://github.com/appvia/krane), [audit2rbac](https://github.com/appvia/krane), which help you in this process (thanks to [rahul](https://rmenn.in) for pointing them out to me).

 #### Deployment automation

 With all honesty, hand applying yaml files will only go so far.
 It works, but is a recipe for disaster over the long run, creating more spaghetti in the cluster and creating more problems than solving them.
 Problems like, who applied x resource object, who changed x resource, who is using this x resource.
 And the list so goes on.

 No one need not do Continous Delivery, but having some form CI to safely modify the respective resources via a tool/process will prevent a lot of surprises in production.

+There are multiple tools out there which allow fine grained RBAC rules, CI/CD, progressive delivery to your kubernetes clusters, [flagger](https://flagger.app/), [argo](https://argoproj.github.io/argo-cd/) being a few ones to name.

 #### Concentration risk